 Can you use a plastic skimmer and tongs for deep frying?

-It's not recommended to use plastic with deep frying, as the temperatures can be so high it may melt or warp the plastic, which can possibly release toxins into your food.
+It's not recommended to use plastic with deep frying, as the temperatures can be so high it may melt or warp the plastic.
 Some silicone-coated items can be used, but check the manufacturer label for heat resistance.

 Can you use a candy or barbecue thermometer for deep frying?

 The simple answer is yes.
 Candy and barbecue thermometers are made to register higher heats, and deep frying requires oil to be in the 375-degree range.